FredHutch/sas7bdat-specification/sas7bdat.rst

   [May not be needed, because the BC and SC fields in each Page Offset Table make the `MRC`_ field in the initial header unnecessary.]
 - identify purpose of various unknown header quantities
 - determine purpose of Column List subheader
-- determine purpose and pattern of 'page sequence signature' fields.
-Are they useful?
+- determine pattern of the 'page sequence number' fields.
-- identify how non-ASCII encoding is specified